 - leasehold improvements

 - plant and equipment

 - freehold land

+- capital works in progress

 Fair value

 Vessels and buildings are recorded in the statement of financial position at fair value.
 To maintain the currency of these assets' valuations, vessels are revalued every year, while buildings are revalued every second year.